Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data: Properties of and Re-estimation

 \begin{proposition} Let $\tilde C^+_{it}=\hF_t\pr\hL_i$ be the common component estimated from $\tilde X$ in which missing values of $X$ are replaced by the \textsc{tw} estimates of the common component $C$.
 Under Assumptions $A-D$, it holds that as $N\rightarrow\infty$ and $T\rightarrow\infty$,

 where $\tilde{\mathbb V}_{it}(\mathbb N,\mathbb T)$ consistently estimates $\mathbb V_{it}(\mathbb N,\mathbb T)$ defined in (\ref{eq:eqVW}),

 \end{proposition}

-Proposition \ref{thm:missC} makes clear that while the convergence rate of $\tilde C^+_{it}$ for $(i,t)$ in three blocks are the same as in Proposition \ref{prop:prop1-missing}, the convergence rate for $(i,t)\in \textsc{bal}$ is now $\min(N,T)$, which is the same as if $X$ were completely observed.
-This improvement is due to the simple fact that $\tilde C_{it}$ is based data in the \textsc{tall} and \textsc{wide} blocks only, while $\tilde C^+_{it}$ also exploits information in the \textsc{miss} block.
+The highlight of Proposition \ref{thm:missC} is that three of the convergence rates are the same as in Proposition \ref{prop:prop1-missing}, but if $X_{it}$ is in \textsc{bal}, the convergence rate is now $\min(N,T)$, the same as when $X$ were completely observed.
+This improvement is due to the simple fact that $\tilde C_{it}$ is based on data in the \textsc{tall} and \textsc{wide} blocks only, while $\tilde C^+_{it}$ also also exploits information in the \textsc{miss} block. \citet{baing-joe:19} considers a robust principal components (\textsc{rpc}) estimator $ (\hat F,\hat\Lambda)= ( \tilde F(D^\gamma_r)^{1/2} ,\tilde \Lambda (D^\gamma_r)^{-1/2})$ where $D_{ii}^\gamma=(D_ii-\gamma)_+$, $\gamma>0$ is a regualrization parameter.
+If we replace the \textsc{apc} part of Algorithm \textsc{tw} by \textsc{rpc}, $\bar C_{it}$ will also have the four convergence rates, unaffected by regularization.